qqrm/rust-hh-feed/README.md

 # rust-hh-feed

 This project collects daily job postings related to the Rust programming language from HeadHunter and posts them to a Telegram channel.
+You can join the Telegram channel at [RustHH Jobs](https://t.me/rusthhjobs).

 ## Main Features